Abdullah8006/spring-microservices-ecosystem/README.md

 - 🧩 **Eureka Server** – Service registry for discovery and load balancing
 - 🚪 **Gateway Service** – Entry point for all client requests using Spring Cloud Gateway
 - 👤 **User Service** – A sample microservice registered with Eureka and exposed via the gateway

+NOTE: The security implementation is done in a seperate branch [here](https://github.com/Abdullah8006/spring-microservices-ecosystem/tree/keycloak_integration).

 ---